cozy-labs/cozy-desktop/doc/developer/design.md

 -------------

 Historically, the local watcher was based on the chokidar library.
-Chokidar is an high-level library that tries to mask the differences between the API for watching files on 3 OSes: ReadDirectoryChangesW on Windows, FsEvents on macOS, and inotify on Linux.
-But, we discover that doing so leads to some pitfalls, for our use case.
-In particular, on Windows, Chokidar works with polling or with creating a new watcher per direcotry, while a single watcher on the sync path would be enough and more reliable.
+Chokidar is a high-level library that tries to mask the differences between the API for watching files on 3 OSes: ReadDirectoryChangesW on Windows, FsEvents on macOS, and inotify on Linux.
+But, we discover that doing so leads to some pitfalls, for our use cases.
+In particular, on Windows, Chokidar works with polling or with creating a new watcher per directory, while a single watcher on the sync path would be enough and more reliable.
 So, we have started to work on a new watcher, based on the @atom/watcher library.
 This watcher is currently aimed at Windows and Linux.
 For macOS, FsEvents bundles events and it's harder to work